cloudmesh-community/sp20-516-236/chapter/ai-aws-polly.md

 This console can be used to transform the text to generate an audio file which can then be used or stored.

-@fig:sp20-516-236-Pollygetstarted The Text-to-Speech console of Amazon Polly
+@fig:sp20-516-236-Pollygetstarted shows the Text-to-Speech console of Amazon Polly
 ![Figure example](images/Pollygetstarted.png)
 {#fig:sp20-516-236-Pollygetstarted}